 Why is the occupancy rate important for large contact centers, while small ones can ignore it?
 It’s simple – in large contact centers, an agent typically deals with far more incoming and outgoing calls, so the occupancy rate naturally increases.
 If you don’t limit the maximum occupancy, it can reach up to 95%.
 But working at such a pace for a long time is impossible – the agent will either start underperforming or quit.

 Thus, just like for the level of service, we recommend setting a limit for the occupancy rate at 85-95%.

 Step 6: Determine the proportion of unproductive but paid agent time

-Step 7: Insert the Numbers into the Erlang Calculator
+Step 7: Insert your numbers into the Erlang calculator

 - reporting period = 30 minutes

-- average number of calls for the reporting period = 1000
+- average call volume per report period = 1000

-- average processing time / average call duration = 180 seconds
+- average handle time / average call duration = 180 seconds

 - required service level = 80% (industry standard)